 Seven nominees are proposed for election to the Board at this Meeting.
 All nominees are currently directors of the Corporation.
-Mr. Williamson, who had served as a director of the Corporation since 2021, will not stand for re-election for personal reasons.
-See "About our Board of Directors", beginning at page 10, for biographical information about each of the nominees proposed for election to the Board.
+See "About our Board of Directors", beginning at page 17, for biographical information about each of the nominees proposed for election to the Board.

-The term of each director currently in office will expire on May 8, 2024.
+The term of each director currently in office will expire on May 7, 2025.
 If elected, each director proposed as a nominee below will hold office until the termination of the Corporation's next annual general meeting, unless their office is vacated in accordance with the by-laws of the Corporation and applicable corporate and securities laws.